teosoph/playwright-allure__telnix/README.md

-# playwright-allure__telnix
+# playwright-allure\_\_telnix

- This repository was created to learn how to use playwright and allure when testing the telnix.com site
+This repository was created to learn how to use playwright and allure for testing the telnix.com site